-Please feel free to contact the data protection officer directly at any time with your questions concerning your data protection rights and/or your rights as affected person.
+Please feel free to contact our Data Protection Officer directly at any time with your questions concerning the Data Protection Law or your rights as data subject.

-You have the choice to access our website without revealing your identity.
-In this case, the active browser on your computing device sends nothing but the automatic information about itself to the server of our website to enable the connection.
-This includes the browser type and version and the date and time of access.
-Included in the transmitted data is also the IP address of your device.
-Our server stores this IP address in a log file and deletes it automatically after four (4) weeks.
+You can access our website without having to disclose the details your identity.
+The browser on your terminal device automatically sends information to the server of our website (e.g. browser type and version, date and time of access), for the sole reason as to allow a connection with the website.
+This also includes the IP address of your requesting terminal device.
+It is temporarily stored in a so-called log file automatically deleted after four 4 weeks.

 Furthermore, we use analytical services when visitors access our website.
-We explain the use of analytical services in Section 4 of this data protection statement.
+For more information about this, please see Section 5 of this Data Protection Information.

-4. Transfer of Personal Data to Third Persons
+4. Transfer of Personal Data to Third Parties

-We transfer your personal data to third parties only under the following circumstances:
+We only Forward your personal data to third parties if: